 A paramedic who feels detached from their job responsibilities can make careless mistakes that needlessly endanger patients.

-Furthermore, they may harm their patients with offhand negative remarks and a poor bedside manner.
+Furthermore, they may harm their patients with offhand negative remarks and poor bedside manners.
 Nearly a third of respondents admitted that their depression made them more exasperated with patients and less careful when taking notes.

 Reduced staff levels mean remaining EMTs often have to work longer and harder hours, putting them in contact with more patients and further testing their patience.